lexibank/tlopo/out/vol1/chapter6.md

 </table>

-There is a second term, PAn &ast;qabu, POc &ast;qapu, with similar reference.
-Blust (ACD) comments: "&ast;qabu is among the most widespread and stable morphemes in the Austronesian family.
+There is a second term, PAn _&ast;qabu_, POc _&ast;qapu_, with similar reference.
+Blust (ACD) comments: "_&ast;qabu_ is among the most widespread and stable morphemes in the Austronesian family.
 It referred to ashes, and prototypically to the ashes in the fireplace (hence its recurrent replacement of PMP &ast;dapuR in the meaning 'hearth')."

 <table>
 <tr>